Korn (album): Legacy and influence

 Korn's debut album is said to have established nu metal.
 As said by Joel McIver, Korn "was almost solely responsible for the tidal wave of change that subsequently swept the metal scene."
 Bands like Coal Chamber and Limp Bizkit were inspired by the album's "churning rage, emphasising similar grooves and song structures", and "the sound's hip-hop elements".
 Slipknot, Machine Head, and Sepultura were also inspired by the album.
 The album launched the career of record producer Ross Robinson, who later produced albums such as Sepultura's 1996 album Roots, Limp Bizkit's 1997 debut album Three Dollar Bill, Y'all, and Slipknot's first two albums (their 1999 self-titled debut and 2001's Iowa).

 In 2014, Rolling Stone described Korn as "the most important metal record of the last 20 years."
 In July 2014, Guitar World ranked Korn at number 27 in their "Superunknown: 50 Iconic Albums That Defined 1994" list.
 In 2018, Loudwire named it the greatest nu metal album of all time.
 In 2017, Rolling Stone listed the album at No. 30 on its list of the 100 Greatest Metal Albums of All Time.
+In 2021, the staff of Revolver included the album in their list of the "20 Essential Nu-Metal Albums".
+In 2025, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time", placing it at the top.

 Catherine Yates of Kerrang! compared the album's impact to that of Nirvana, stating that Nirvana "provided the soundtrack to the trials of disaffected youth", while Korn's debut album "was the manifestation of disaffected youth itself", summarizing that "Korn itself was the forebear of a musical movement".
 Metal Hammer highlighted Korns influence as having spawned "A parade of copycats and bandwagon-hoppers who took the album's sound and remodelled it without an ounce of innovation that Korn possessed".